The AGL Energy App lets you stay in control, informed and connected so it’s easier to manage your budget and avoid surprises on your bill.

 How can a light bulb be energy efficient?

 It’s estimated LEDs use approximately 85 per cent less energy than halogen or incandescent lighting.
-So, installing LED lighting can really reduce your energy consumption and ultimately lead to savings on your energy bill.
+So, installing LED lighting can really reduce your energy usage and ultimately lead to savings on your energy bill.

 What is the difference between LED, halogen and incandescent lighting?